 OVERVIEW: Burroughs Wellcome Fund (BWF) focuses on backing individual researchers and boosting the field of science research by addressing its weak spots.
-It mostly funds researchers through competitive awards, but also give a handful of grants to nonprofits working to improve the general environment of science.
+It mostly funds researchers through competitive awards but also gives a handful of grants to nonprofits working to improve the general environment of science.
 Eligibility and application deadlines vary by award program.

-IP TAKE: BWF grants go to both early-stage and accomplished researchers, with an emphasis on biology and medical research.
-Access to these awards goes through university deans or department heads, who nominate researchers, but program staff still offer guidance.
+IP TAKE: BWF grants go to both early-career and accomplished researchers, with an emphasis on biology and medical research.
+Access to these awards goes through university deans or department heads, who nominate researchers.
+However, program staff offer guidance.

-PROFILE: The story behind this active and highly structured science grantmaker dates back to 19th-century England, when Silas Burroughs and Henry Wellcome started a business to seize upon the revolution of compressed pills in medicine.
-Decades later, the American branch of the Burroughs Wellcome Co. launched this foundation based in North Carolina (not to be confused with the Wellcome Trust in the UK).
-Since then, the pharma company was absorbed into what is now GlaxoSmithKline, and the foundation was split off in the 1990s to be fully independent of any corporate backing.
+PROFILE: The Burroughs Wellcome Fund was created in 1955 by the pharmaceutical firm, Burroughs Wellcome Co., founded by Sils Burroughs and Henry Wellcome in 19th-century England.
+Decades later, the American branch of the Burroughs Wellcome Co. launched the foundation based in North Carolina (not to be confused with the Wellcome Trust in the UK).
+Since then, the company was absorbed by what is now GlaxoSmithKline, and the foundation was split off in the 1990s to be fully independent of any corporate backing.

 The Burroughs Wellcome Fund works to strengthen the overall field of science research by helping early career scientists and by supporting fields that are currently underdeveloped.
-The areas the fund supports are mostly related to biology or medical research, including infectious diseases and reproductive science, but it also has some niche interests, such as genomics, computer modeling, and improving science regulatory policy decisions.
+The fund supports the following funding areas: biomedical sciences, career guidance, diversity in science, infectious diseases, interfaces in science, population and laboratory sciences, regulatory science, reproductive sciences, and science education.

 The Infectious Diseases program’s Investigators in the Pathogenesis of Infectious Disease award offers “$500,000 over five years to support accomplished investigators at the assistant professor level” who “focus primarily on the interplay between human and microbial biology.”

-Burroughs Wellcome is also interested in supporting cross-disciplinary efforts within the sciences.
-To that end, its Interfaces in Science program offers a Career Award of “$500,000 over five years to bridge advanced postdoctoral training and the first three years of faculty service” to scientists with backgrounds in “physics, mathematics, computer science, and engineering who want to explore the new frontier of biology.”
+The Interfaces in Science program offers a Career Awards of the Scientific Interface grant of “$500,000 over five years to bridge advanced postdoctoral training and the first three years of faculty service” to scientists with backgrounds in “physics, mathematics, computer science, and engineering who want to explore the new frontier of biology.”

 The fund also supports research in reproductive science.
-Its Preterm Birth Initiative offers upwards of $600,000 over four years to “increase the understanding of the biological mechanisms underlying parturition and spontaneous preterm birth,” defined as birth before 37 weeks of pregnancy.
+Its Preterm Birth Initiative provides up to $600,000 over four years to “increase the understanding of the biological mechanisms underlying parturition and spontaneous preterm birth,” defined as birth before 37 weeks of pregnancy.

 - Rolly Simpson, Senior Program Officer, Biomedical Sciences and Reproductive Sciences